-In order to be able to carry out continuous evaluation, i.e. to pass the subject through partial examinations, homework, projects, class participation, students must have at least 80% attendance at the on-course activities and carry out the proposed take-home activities.
+In order to be able to access to the continuous evaluation, i.e. to pass the subject through partial examinations, homework, projects, class participation, students must have at least 80% attendance at the on-course activities and carry out the proposed take-home activities.